-Absolute labor market performance is measured by means of gross incomes, as this is the only performance measure which is (to some extent) comparable for entrepreneurs and employees.
-It is constructed as the average annual total earnings (from wage and business income; see Fairlie, 2005b).
+Absolute labor market performance is measured by means of gross incomes, as this is the only performance measure which is sufficiently comparable across entrepreneurs and employees.
+It is constructed as the average annual total earnings from wage and business income (see Fairlie, 2005b).
 We also use hourly incomes as a performance measure, where the gross annual income is divided by the number of hours worked in that year.